theoparis/dyadikos/README.md

 # Dyadikos

-Dyadikos is a game engine written in C++ 17.
+Dyadikos is a game engine written in C++26.
 It is made to be simple and easy-to-use.

 ## Usage